interactivetech/demo_revamp/determined/examples/computer_vision/detectron2_coco_pytorch/README.md

 # Download datasets in shared_fs
-Update   <API_KEY> with your private API key and run the below python script in a terminal:
+Copy the below python script command, and Update <API_KEY> with your private API key and run the below python script in a terminal:
-* `!python download_datasets.py --dataset-dir /run/determined/workdir/shared_fs/data/ --key <API_KEY>`
+* `python download_datasets.py --dataset-dir /run/determined/workdir/shared_fs/data/ --key <API_KEY>`

+# Open notebook: `Public Sector MLDE Notebook.ipynb` to see and run premade yamls, swapping models with the FLIR dataset
+Here you can run through all the cells and see how to easily train models with swappable datasets.

-# Open notebook: `Demo_Revamp.ipynb` to see and run premade yamls, swapping datasets and models
+# Open notebook: `Healthcare MLDE Notebook.ipynb` to see and run premade yamls, swapping models with the XRay dataset
-Here you can run through all the cells and see how to easily Train the following models:
+Here you can run through all the cells and see how to easily train models with swappable datasets.
-* FasterRCNN on a FLIR Object Detection Dataset
-* FasterRCNN on X Ray Rheumatology dataset
-* MaskRCNN on a FLIR Object Detection Dataset
-* MaskRCNN on X Ray Rheumatology dataset

-## Example of Dataset swapping and Model Swapping
-Run the `Demo_Revamp.ipynb` to see how to swap datasets and models.

 ## Manually Swap Datasets

 This repo can only toggle between two datasets, `x-ray-rheumatology` and `flir-camera-objects`.
-You can manually change the dataset by creating a new `const.yaml` editing the `dataset_name` yaml entry  to only have `x-ray-rheumatology` or `flir-camera-objects`
+You can easily change the dataset by creating a new `const.yaml` editing the `dataset_name` yaml entry to either have `x-ray-rheumatology` or `flir-camera-objects`

 ```yaml
 name: detectron2_const_fasterrcnn_flir